Expand your transferable skills and network!

 PhD Summer School provides the opportunity for intellectually curious doctoral students to explore new knowledge, to expand cultural awareness and to exchange experience.

-Target group: 50 doctoral students from different countries, representing various disciplines.
+Target group: 50 doctoral students (regardless of major).

 Prerequisites.
 The PhD Summer School is held in English.
 In order to participate, doctoral students should have sufficient language skills.